tdbe/tdbe.github.io/_posts/2016-10-1-unity-shader-shenanigans.markdown

 float4 _FullscreenRT_ST;
 {% endhighlight %}

-This would be the pro way of doing deferred lighting.
-You'd have a list of lights, traverse these pixels once, and light them.
+This would also be the pro way of doing deferred lighting.
+You'd have a list of lights, you'd traverse these pixels once, and light them.
 A common AAA method is to use a "Tiled Frustum" where you divide this texture in a grid, and have each tile reference only the lights that affect it.
 And you also do this grid depth wise, so lights that are far away are drawn with simpler math.

 ### DrawProcedural with the CB: